 There are many "diamond systems" that can be used to aim kick and bank shots.
 Information and demonstrations for many of the most common systems can be found here: bank and kick information and aiming systems.
 Here is a demonstration of one of the most basic and useful diamond systems:

-and here's another useful video, from Disc III of the Billiard University (BU) Instructional DVD series:
+and here's another useful video, from Vol. III of the Billiard University (BU) Instructional video series:

 To use kick and bank diamond/aiming systems effectively, one must be aware of many kick and bank effects, some of which are demonstrated in the following video: